imantung/imantung.github.io/_posts/2017-12-20-tree-walk-interpreter.md

 > “If you don’t know how compilers work, then you don’t know how computers work.
 If you’re not 100% sure whether you know how compilers work, then you don’t know how they work.” — Steve Yegge

 Like a fews week ago I did research about interpreter for some [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) project.
-Then things happened, and I got crashed away from the project.
+However things happened, and I got crashed away from the project.

 <img src="{{ site.url }}/assets/tree-walk-interpreter.jpg" alt="interpreter" style="width: 100%; max-width: 400px;"/>